Sexual and reproductive health

-The critical Guttmacher-Lancet Commission on Sexual and reproductive health and rights states state Sexual and reproductive health and rights (SRHR) are essential for sustainable development because of their links to gender equality and women's wellbeing, their impact on maternal, newborn, child, and adolescent health, and their roles in shaping future economic development and environmental sustainability.
+The critical Guttmacher-Lancet Commission on Sexual and reproductive health and rights states Sexual and reproductive health and rights (SRHR) are essential for sustainable development because of their links to gender equality and women's wellbeing, their impact on maternal, newborn, child, and adolescent health, and their roles in shaping future economic development and environmental sustainability.
 Yet progress towards fulfilling SRHR for all has been stymied because of weak political commitment, inadequate resources, persistent discrimination against women and girls, and an unwillingness to address issues related to sexuality openly and comprehensively.
 As a result, almost all of the 4·3 billion people of reproductive age worldwide will have inadequate sexual and reproductive health services over the course of their lives'.

 Individuals face inequalities in reproductive health services.
 Inequalities vary based on socioeconomic status, education level, age, ethnicity, religion, and resources available in their environment.
 Low income individuals may lack access to appropriate health services and/or knowledge of how to maintain reproductive health.
 Additionally, many approaches involving women, families, and local communities as active stakeholders in interventions and strategies to improve reproductive health.